-If you have a desktop installed, instead of gaining familiarity by means of the simple commands in part 2, you should follow the introduction in the Guide supplied with the desktop.
+For desktop users If you have a desktop installed, instead of gaining familiarity by means of the simple commands in part 2, you should follow the introduction in the Guide supplied with the desktop.
 It is probably a good idea to try the simple commands as well at a later date.

-If you are familiar with other implementations of UNIX:
+For the UNIX expert If you are familiar with other implementations of UNIX: